 - Longer spray time, about 8 full seconds

-- 40 foot range, best in the industry
+- 40 foot range, best in the market

 - More expensive

-- Overkill for people who just want to feel safe
+- Overkill for people who just want to feel safe, knowing they’ll likely never use it

 3. Udap Bear Spray, 7.9 Ounce